Supreme Court of the United States

 Argued — Decision Pending

-Can states ban carrying a gun in restaurants, bars, and businesses unless the owner explicitly posts a sign saying guns are welcome?
+Can states ban carrying a gun in restaurants, bars, and businesses unless the owner explicitly posts a sign or says guns are welcome?

 Where things stand